-Our accounting and reporting policies conform to U.S. GAAP and, where applicable, the policies conform to the accounting and reporting guidelines prescribed by bank regulatory authorities.
+Our accounting and reporting policies conform to U.S. GAAP.
+Additionally, where applicable, the policies conform to the accounting and reporting guidelines prescribed by bank regulatory authorities.

 Refer to Note 1 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2024, for further information on our basis of presentation and consolidation.
-There are no significant differences in the basis of consolidation between our Annual Report on Form 10-K for the year ended December 31, 2024, and this report.
+There are no significant differences in the basis of consolidation between our Annual Report on Form 10-K for the year ended December 31, 2024, our Quarterly Report on Form 10-Q for the three months ended March 31, 2025, and this report.